salesforcecli/plugin-api/messages/rest.md

 # summary

-Make an authenticated HTTP request to Salesforce REST API and print the response.
+Make an authenticated HTTP request using the Salesforce REST API.

+# description

+When sending the HTTP request with the "--body" flag, you can specify the request directly at the command line or with a file that contains the request.

+For a full list of supported REST endpoints and resources, see https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_list.htm.

 # examples